-When you work in Real Estate sector or Facility Management sector, and you are part of energy management department, one of your challenges is to manage multitude of locations, buildings and building portfolios of different types.
-This kind of work requires advanced energy management , and knowing useful tools for this is a key point.
+When you work in Real Estate or Facility Management sector, and you are part of the energy management department, one of your challenges is to manage a multitude of locations, buildings and building portfolios of different types.
+This kind of work requires advanced energy management, and to be equipped with the right tools to achieve significant results.

-Meet these 8 key tools to carry out the advanced energy analysis your buildings need, achieve your company’s goals in energy saving and keep growing in your company thanks to the benefits achieved with your effort and work:
+Discover these 8 essential tools to carry out the advanced energy analysis your buildings need, achieve your company’s goals in energy saving and keep growing in your company thanks to the benefits achieved with your effort and work: